cyvasse-online/webapp/rule_sets/mikelepage.md

 Gameplay
 --------

-For the initial setup you have 40 "home" squares on your site of the board in which you have to place your king and dragon, plus 6x rabble (your tier 1 pieces), 6x tier 2 pieces, 6x tier 3 pieces as well as 6x mountains.
+For the initial setup you have 40 "home" squares on the lower part of the board in which you have to place your king and dragon, plus 6x rabble (your tier 1 pieces), 6x tier 2 pieces, 6x tier 3 pieces as well as 6x mountains.

 Each player also has a fortress and 6x terrain tiles that are placed automatically when you place the pieces.
 Tiles are different from pieces: while no two pieces can occupy the same space, tiles have an effect on the pieces